To mark Breast Cancer Awareness Month, we’re sharing stories of breast cancer journeys.

 Factors in predicting accurate risk estimates

 Doctors can check a few things to estimate your risk of breast cancer.
-There are many genetic risk factors -- the best-known mutations are BRCA1 and BRCA2 -- but they may also check for other mutations as well.
+There are many genetic risk factors, but they may also check for other mutations as well.
+The best-known mutations are BRCA1 and BRCA2, though doctors may not routinely check for them unless someone is high risk, meaning they have a known family history of the gene mutations or have a first-degree family member with breast cancer.

-These mutations are inherited, so a doctor needs to know of any family members who have suffered breast cancer.
+These mutations are inherited, so a doctor needs to know of any family members who have suffered breast cancer or ovarian cancer.
 Family history is very important, as physicians may decide to screen a woman earlier if a family member was diagnosed with breast cancer at an early age.

 Genetic history, however, only accounts for 5 to 10 percent of all breast cancers, according to the American Cancer Society.
 Receiving large doses of radiation to the chest between age 10 and 30, either for treatment of lymphoma or any other reason, would be another risk factor for developing breast cancer.